Habituated Gorilla Families in Uganda

 With over 500 mountain gorillas that thrive in Bwindi Impenetrable National Park and Mgahinga National Park, Uganda is undoubtedly one of the incredible destinations that you should visit while on safari in Africa.

-Out of 1000 mountain gorillas that are still thriving on earth, Uganda refuges half of them while the rest are shared between Rwanda and the Democratic Republic of Congo.
-About 36 gorilla groups are found within Bwindi Impenetrable National Park but only 17 of them have been set for gorilla tourism and one that is only tracked in Mgahinga National Park.
-In Bwindi National Park, there are four tracking sectors (Buhoma, Rushaga, Nkuringo and Ruhija sectors) and each of them features habituated families.
+Of the 1000 mountain gorillas still thriving on earth, Uganda protects half, while the rest are shared between Rwanda and the Democratic Republic of Congo.
+About 36 gorilla groups are found within Bwindi Impenetrable National Park, but about 20 are available for gorilla tourism, and one is only tracked in Mgahinga National Park.
+In Bwindi National Park, there are four tracking sectors (Buhoma, Rushaga, Nkuringo, and Ruhija), each with habituated families.

 Below is a list of some gorilla groups in Uganda